 Tri color beech screams specimen

 It is not its shape that draws attention, but instead its unique leaf color.
-You see it has a purple leaf with a variegation that has pale rose color.
+It has a purple leaf with variegation that has pale rose color.
 Hence its name as ’Roseomarginata’.
 The overall effect of the two color leaf is what appears to be a purplish pink tree.
 The tree looks terrific when back lit by the rising or setting sun.

 It gets a light bronze fall color that is nice.
 Mine does not tend to hold many leaves in the winter but perhaps a bit less summer sun may improve this.
 The smooth gray bark gets provides winter interest once the tree gets larger.